byu/serf/README.md

 *Headers* are the processing meta data that is associated with a Message.

 Headers provide information that would assist in processing, tracking a Message.
-But does not provide business relevant information to the Request or Event Message.
+But SHOULD NOT provide business relevant information to the Interactor for it to process a Request or Event Message.

-  RECOMMENDED: Recommended to be placed in headers is the 'kind' field.

-The "kind" field identifies the ontological meaning of the message, which may be used to route messages over messaging channels to Interactors.
+*kind* field identifies the ontological meaning of the message, which may be used to route messages over messaging channels to Interactors.
 The convention is 'mymodule/requests/my_business_request' for Requests, and 'mymodule/events/my_business_event' for Events.

-Examples are:
-* UUIDs to track request and events, providing a sequential order of execution of commands.
-(Already Implemented by Serf).
+*UUIDs* are used to track request and events, providing a sequential order of execution of commands.
+Already Implemented by Serf middleware.

+* uuid - The identification of the specific parcel.
+* parent_uuid - The identification of the parcel that caused the current parcel to be generated.
+* origin_uuid - The original parcel (request or event) that started the chain of requests and event parcels to be generated from Interactors processing.

+The format of the UUIDs is Serf's `coded_uuid`.
+It is a URI safe base64 string encoded from a UTC timestamped Type 1 UUID.
+This allows for both good uniqueness and timestamp auditing (if servers are network time synced).

+*serf headers* are prefixed with the "serf_" string.
+Example:

+    {
+      kind: 'my_lib/messages/my_kind',
+      serf_elapsed_time: 12034,
+      message: {
+      }
+    }

+Applications can add their own headers to parcels for application specific tracking.
+Namespacing SHOULD be used.

+For example,

+    {
+      kind: 'my_lib/messages/my_kind',
+      my_middleware: {
+        data_point_a: 1234
+      },
+      my_middleware_data_poing_b: 5678,
+      message: {
+      }
+    }

+Examples of other header uses:

 * Current User that sent the request.
 For authentication and authorization.
 * Host and Application Server that is processing this request.